 - If your application, including required documentation, is incomplete, you will receive a letter from ISAC explaining the reason(s) and advising you how to resolve the issue.

 - If, based on information you provided on your application, you are not eligible, you will receive a Notice of Ineligibility.

 - Once ISAC determines that both the ECACE Scholarship application and the FAFSA have been submitted, you will receive a letter stating that your application is considered complete.
 Unless you need to change any of your application data (see Changes to Application Data below), there is nothing more for you to do at this point.

-- Following each year's priority consideration date (March 1, 2022 for the 2021-22 academic year), ISAC will send a letter notifying you of your award status (either pre-qualified or ineligible).
+- Following each year's priority consideration date (July 15, 2022 for the 2022-23 academic year), ISAC will send a letter notifying you of your pre-qualified status.
 Pre-qualified means that you have met the initial eligibility requirements and the next step will be verification of your enrollment and program eligibility by your college.

 - Your college will certify your eligibility and request payment on your behalf.
 Program funds are disbursed directly to the college.

 - If the college determines you are not eligible, you will receive a Notice of Ineligibility.

 - Renewal applicants (applicants who received an ECACE Scholarship in the previous academic year) will receive priority consideration.

 - ISAC prioritizes recipients from among the neediest of applicants, according to information from the FAFSA.